lsfusion/platform/docs/en/Object_blocks.md

     - `subReportExpression`

         The [expression](Expression.md) whose value will be used as the name of the  [report](Print_view.md) file for the created object group.
 You can use the names of already declared objects on the form as parameters.
 It is assumed that the values of these objects will be [passed](Open_form.md#params) when the form is opened [in the print view](In_a_print_view_PRINT.md) (if it's not done, they will be considered equal `NULL`).

+- `BACKGROUND backgroundExpr`

+    Specifying the background color of property cells belonging to this object group.

+    - `backgroundExpr`

+        Expression whose value determines the background color.

+- `FOREGROUND foregroundExpr`

+    Specifying the foreground color of property cells belonging to this object group.

+    - `foregroundExpr`

+        Expression whose value determines the foreground color.

 ### Examples